ricoz/shooter/README.md

 A Shooting Game (actually just an engine).

-All source code is in the folder named 'src'.
+All source code is in the folder named `src`.

 The game/engine is in a very early stage, I started working on this in December of 2003 but wasn't able to continue after a few weeks.
 You are free to modify/enhance/do anything you want with the software.